SCLW/Circuitry-Based-Sound/readme.md

 There are several ways of mixing signals together.
 Passive mixing is a very simple method that can be accomplished by using diodes or resistors for each source.
 To avoid interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.
 An op amp is another class of active electronic component.
 Its purpose and function is out of the scope of this documentation.
 The basic wiring is shown below.
 Besides it function as a mixer with gain control over every individual input by adding voltage dividers, it can also be used to achieve a desired output gain by modifying the the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
-The minus in the formula indicates its inversed voltage level.
+The minus sign in the formula indicates its inversed voltage level.
 To undo inversion, a second stage following the shown circuit can be used.

 *Applications:*
 * signal mixing